Date: Last updated on January 22, 2021

 Subject: Modifications to the Canada Emergency Wage Subsidy (CEWS)

-Prior to this announcement, the claiming periods under the CEWS program were as follows:
+Following the Economic update, the claim periods under the CEWS program are as follows:

 March 15 to April 11, 2020